dbrumley/harness-training-bae/labs/packaging-lab/README.md

 Package the binary and upload to see if the analysis runs successfully to find the bugs.

+If the package uploads successfully but the analysis does not seem to be achieving much coverage, view the testcase details to see the stdout and figure out what the target is looking for and what is missing from the package

 ### Conclusion
 Proper packaging of a target is the crux of ensuring Mayhem will know how to